Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

-Owned: Total and undeniable dominance of a person, group of people or situation as to make them/it akin to ones b***h!
+Owned: Total and undeniable dominance of a person, group of people, or situation.
+To "make someone your b*tch"!

 These words all thoroughly describe the problem with Infiniti and the QX50.
-The car gets bullied in its class and I would go as so far to say it just gets downright overshadowed by everything else.
+The car gets bullied in its class, and I would go as so far as to say it just gets downright overshadowed by everything else.

 For starters, this car used to be called the EX35.
 And then the EX37, before finally being called the QX50.
-To put this into perspective, the EX35 was launched back in 2007 as a 08 model.
-That was wayyyyy back when the first iPhone was the only phone Apple made, and Obama wasn’t even elected yet.
+To put this into perspective, the EX35 was launched back in 2007 as an '08 model.
+That was way back when the first iPhone was the only phone Apple made and Obama wasn’t even elected yet.
 Throughout the 11 years that followed, the car has actually only been refreshed twice, regardless of the three name changes.
 And no significant changes were really made.
 Except one.

 Chinese implants you might ask?
 Well, in China, the odds of being the person driven rather than the driver are high.
 And China hated the cramped back of the original QX50.
 Adding 3.2 inches seemed to do the trick.
 However, that car's American cousin wanted that botox too, and here lies a classic problem: what may work for other countries will not always work in the U.S.

-The American car didn’t look bad with the new lift; it looked virtually the same.
-The driving dynamics and mechanicals of the car were still unchanged.
-Which isn’t bad: Nissan's FM platform (front-mid-engine vehicle platform) makes reliable, fun handlers like the Nissan 370Z & Infiniti Q50 tick.
-The VQ engine has also been a staple of nice handling cars like the 370Z.
-Both come in this car and at 3855 pounds, it's pretty balanced in its handling.
+The American car didn’t look bad with the new lift; in fact, it looked virtually the same.
+The driving dynamics and mechanicals of the car were still unchanged, which isn’t bad—Nissan's FM platform (front-mid-engine vehicle platform) makes reliable, fun handlers like the Nissan 370Z & Infiniti Q50 tick.
+The VQ engine has also been a staple of nice-handling cars like the 370Z.
+Both come in this car, and at 3,855 pounds, it's pretty balanced in its handling.
 It's an enjoyable car, and it doesn’t really do a single thing wrong as a Compact Luxury Crossover.
 You can even shift the thing like an actual manual.
 And there's nothing wrong with the transmission.